TezBaydu/Milestone-Project-1-Band/README.md

     * Warnings
         * these extensions are recognised in chrome but not in validator
             * This issue is with bootstrap and is ok to be noted as does not affect website proficiency.

+    * svg code for colourblindness not displayed as causes a row under footer.
+        * by activating CSS display: none the row is removed visually, even though this did not impact on devices directly it was done this way to ensure assessments were not mis-directed.

 [Back to top ⇧](#Project-Council-Culture)